 Around the world, Canada is recognized as an international leader in workplace mental health.
 Many individuals and organizations have contributed to this distinction and it has been a privilege for the Centre to have played a part in many of their important initiatives.
 Several key research projects and events are in store for 2017 to commemorate our collective progress.

-For more information, visit the Centre’s website at WorkplaceStrategiesforMentalHealth.com File opens in a new window.
+For more information, visit the Centre’s website at WorkplaceStrategiesforMentalHealth.com Opens a new website in a new window.

 For more information: